-You've got questions and the experts at Goff Heating and Air Conditioning Company Inc have the answers.
-Below you'll find a collection of previous questions and the expert answers.
-If you'd like an answer to your question, just click the link below, enter your question and the experts will get you an answer.
+You’ve got questions and the experts at Goff Heating and Air Conditioning Company Inc have answers.
+Below you’ll find a collection of common questions from our customers and our answer.
+If you have a question not answered below send us a message or chat.

 Most systems have a lifetime of 10 to 20 years.
 As your equipment gets older, it’s efficiency can decrease dramatically.
 You may notice that it gets noisier and needs repairs more often.
 When a unit begins to show it’s age, you have two choices.
 You can overhaul the system or replace it.
 Because heating and cooling technologies improve over time, a new system designed with newer, more energy-efficient equipment makes sense, especially if your system is 10 or more years old.
 We can estimate the cost of a new system as well as a payback schedule that will show you how newer technology will pay you back in lower energy usage.

 CAN I JUST REPLACE THE OUTDOOR UNIT ON AN OLDER SYSTEM TO SAVE MONEY?